Please also see my All-Time World Cup Team Index.

-Mexes was a highly-rated centre-back who seldom got his chance with the national team under Raymond Domenech.
+Philippe Mexes was a highly-rated centre-back who seldom got his chance with the national team under manager Raymond Domenech.
+He only earned 29 caps.
 He was a part of the team at European Championship in 2012 after Domenech left.
-He played in Italy for Roma and then, AC Milan.
+At the club level, he played in Italy for Roma and then, AC Milan.
 At Roma, he formed a central defensive partnership with Cristian Chivu.

 CB/RB: Bernard Bosquier (Rhône-Alpes)